mosesborore/useLytics/README.md

 ## How to use it

 1. Clone this repo
-    - the project is a folder called useLytics/useLytics
+    - the project is in a folder called useLytics/useLytics
     - How to run the project
     ```bash
         # create virtual environment